-Dr. Stephanie Wilson is Applied Worldwide’s co-founder and Director of Research Services.
+Dr. Stephanie Wilson is Applied Worldwide’s co-founder and Director of Consulting Services.
 She earned her Ph.D. in Sociology from Purdue University after first receiving her M.A. degree in Applied Sociology from the University of Northern Colorado (UNCO).
 She conducts research on health inequalities in the US and globally, writing about issues such as provider-patient interactions, pain assessment biases, social stigma, and intersectionality in healthcare.
 She has been teaching sociology at the college level for nearly a decade and loves empowering students with sociological knowledge and skills.
-She is currently an adjunct instructor at her alma mater, UNCO, where she is teaching classical and contemporary social theory courses online.
+She is currently an adjunct instructor at her alma mater, UNCO, where she is teaching social theory courses online.
 Dr. Wilson is also a dance educator, choreographer, and performer and believes that art and travel are some of the best ways to learn about society.
-You can connect with her on Twitter, Instagram, LinkedIn, or by email at firstname.lastname@example.org.
+You can connect with her on Twitter, Instagram, LinkedIn, or by email at Stephanie.Wilson@appliedworldwide.com.

 Read more from Dr. Wilson: